 Having current and accurate information about Down syndrome will help you feel knowledgeable and less anxious, therefore enabling you to make informed decisions about the health and education of your new baby.
 Besides written information, both factual and anecdotal, it is also very important to connect with other parents whose children have Down syndrome.
 You have a long road ahead and will surely find that the “emotional” support of other parents will help you cope and develop the advocacy skills you will need as you embark on this new journey.
 Sometimes it will be exciting and invigorating, other times it may be a challenge.
 This may not be the future that you expected, but remember that you are not alone.
 We are here to support you in your new journey.
 Again, Congratulations on the birth of your beautiful new baby!
 We hope to meet you soon!

-Boston Children's Hospital Allen C. Crocker Speaker Series has some wonderful webinar's.
+Boston Children’s Hospital Allen C. Crocker Speaker Series.